giovanniboscu/continuous-section-field/docs/aes/nrel_case/validation_comparison_summary_all_b.md

 1. the undegraded NREL 5-MW reference tower;
 2. the same tower with a localized longitudinal stiffness degradation law.

-The objective is not only to verify numerical agreement, but also to check how the same YAML-defined continuous sectional field is projected into the beam model when the stiffness distribution is smooth or locally degraded.
+The objective is not only to verify numerical agreement, but also to check how the same YAML-defined continuous sectional field is sampled by the beam model when the stiffness distribution is smooth or locally degraded.

 ## Conceptual structure